 In phase three, the salt pot is almost empty.
 All you can find inside will be water.
 At this time, salt should be added immediately to rest assured of soft water production.
 Running out of salt for your softener means running out of soft water for your home.

-How Much Salt Should I Have in My Brine Tank?
+How Many Salts Should I Have in My Brine Tank?

-The amount of salt to put into your system must be sufficient for the water softening process to end effectively.
-We recommend that you keep your brine tank filled with salt to at least one-quarter of water softener salt every time.
+The amount of salt to put into your system must be sufficient for the water-softening process to end effectively.
+We recommend you keep your brine tank filled with salt to at least one-quarter of water softener salt every time.
 And it should not get below six inches underneath the tanks for maximum functioning.

 - Soft water is lesser than one gpg or 17.1 mg/L